 With its origins as far back as the 12th century, timber frame construction now accounts for over 70% of all new housing in advanced countries throughout the world.

-Self Builders, Builders, Architects, and specifiers now have an increasing awareness of the environmental impact of their projects and the timber frame industry itself believes it can make a significant contribution to sustainable construction for sustainable communities.
+Self Builders, Builders, Architects, and specifiers now have an increasing awareness of the potential environmental impact of their projects along with government initiatives and ever changing building regulations aimed at achieving Zero Carbon buildings.
+The timber frame industry itself believes it can make a significant contribution to sustainable construction for sustainable communities.

 At Scotframe we have a strict company policy regarding the purchase of timber to be utilised in the construction of our kits.